BiggerPockets/patterns/_scheduled_jobs.md

 - Using [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler)
 - Using another gem
-- Running the task manually on an ad-hoc basis via a Heroku CLI
+- Running the job manually on an ad-hoc basis via a Heroku CLI

 ## Good